Condensations in higher categories: Unitality

-In the special case of $2$-categories, the paper \cite{Reutter2018} proposes categorifying the $1$-categorical notion of ``split surjection'' not to our notion of ``condensation'' but rather to the following notion of ``separable adjunction'': \begin{definition} A \define{separable adjunction} consists of objects $X$ and $Y$, $1$-morphisms $f : X \to Y$ and $g : Y \to X$, and $2$-morphisms $\phi : fg \Rightarrow \id_Y$ and $\eta : \id_X \Rightarrow gf$ satisfying the first set of conditions from Definition~\ref{defn.unitalcondensation}, such that there exists a $2$-morphism $\gamma : \id_Y \Rightarrow fg$ with $\phi\gamma = \id_{\id_Y}$. \end{definition} \begin{remark} The data of $\gamma$ is not part of the data of a separable adjunction --- only its existence is required.
-A choice of $\gamma$ might be called a \define{separation} of the function $f \dashv g$, in which case what we have called a ``unital condensation'' could equivalently be called a ``{separated},'' as opposed to separable, adjunction. \end{remark}
+We will repeat and elaborate on this (well-known) definition of \define{adjunction} $f \dashv g$ between 1-morphisms in a higher category in \S\ref{subsec.fulldual}.
+In the special case of $2$-categories, the paper \cite{Reutter2018} proposes categorifying the $1$-categorical notion of ``split surjection'' not to our notion of ``condensation'' but rather to the following notion of ``separable adjunction'': \begin{definition} A \define{separable adjunction} in a $2$-category consists of objects $X$ and $Y$, $1$-morphisms $f : X \to Y$ and $g : Y \to X$, and $2$-morphisms $\phi : fg \Rightarrow \id_Y$ and $\eta : \id_X \Rightarrow gf$ satisfying the first set of conditions from Definition~\ref{defn.unitalcondensation}, such that there exists a $2$-morphism $\gamma : \id_Y \Rightarrow fg$ with $\phi\gamma = \id_{\id_Y}$.
+More generally, an adjunction $f \dashv g$ in an $n$-category $\cC$ is \define{separable} if the counit of the adjunction $\phi : fg \Rightarrow \id_Y$ is part of a condensation $fg \condense \id_Y$ in $\End_\cC(Y)$. \end{definition} \begin{remark} The data of $\gamma$ is not part of the data of a separable adjunction --- only its existence is required.
+A choice of $\gamma$ might be called a \define{separation} of the adjunction $f \dashv g$, in which case what we have called a ``unital condensation'' could equivalently be called a \define{separated}, as opposed to separable, adjunction. \end{remark}

 Separable adjunctions are fairly common in nature.
 However, if a $1$-category $\cC$ is treated as a $2$-category with only identity $2$-morphisms, then separable adjunctions in $\cC$ end up not corresponding to split surjections, but rather to isomorphisms.
 This is why we prefer condensations over separable adjunctions as a categorification of ``split surjection.''
 Nevertheless, we will show that the two notions often lead to equivalent ``Karoubi envelopes.''